 At the very least, we wish to avoid the Thucydides trap, a theory that dates bate to the Peloponnesian war between Athens and Sparta which states that when a rising party (China) threatens the established power (America), that war would ensue.
 Right now, China needs to fix its corruption and the constant dancing around international affairs guidelines and regulations, while America needs to figure out how to manage its position (and potential transition) as the current global power.
 Depreciating relations between the two largest economies is surely unsettling for global outlooks.
 So far we are on the brink of an economic trade war, which doesn’t seem too bad compared to straight up physical war.
-But let’s not forget why Japan was enticed to attack Pearl Harbor (hint: it was economic sanctions).
+But let’s not forget why Japan was enticed to attack Pearl Harbor at the height of WWII (hint: it was economic sanctions).

 More articles on China: